 Characteristic #6 – You are an introvert

 Most people tend to think of confident and extroverted people when you mention entrepreneurship.
-However, many successful entrepreneurs are introverts, including Bill Gates, Steven Spielberg, Larry Page, Marissa Mayer, Mark Zuckerberg, Warren Buffet, Steve Wozniak and Elon Musk.
+However, many successful entrepreneurs are introverts, including Bill Gates, Steven Spielberg, Larry Page, Marissa Mayer, Mark Zuckerberg, Warren Buffett, Steve Wozniak and Elon Musk.
 Introverts are often better at formulating original and innovative ideas.
 They are extremely creative and great listeners, which helps in team environments.

 Characteristic #7 – You like to accomplish things